With Weframe One, you have many possibilities to display, create and edit content – from fast and easy to sophisticated and detailed.

 - Voting posters

-c) Text, Images and Video as Notes
+c) Text, Images, Videos and PDFs as Notes

 What content do I need for my first Session?